hazraChandrima/theFirstMinute/README.md

 - A Windows machine (updates for Linux coming soon)
 - Python installed on your system (3.8 or higher recommended).
 - WhatsApp Desktop App installed on your Windows machine.
-- Basic understanding of Task Scheduler on Windows.
 - A comfortable sleep schedule